 More than likely you will have other issues that this booklet has not discussed.
 Talk to your nurses if you have any concerns or questions that need answering.
 No matter how small or trivial you think the question, the staff will be happy to help you.
-It is always better to ask than to sit at home worrying.
+It is always better to ask than to worry.
 You can also call our Support Line on 1800 200 700 for advice or visit a Daffodil Centre.